|Nutritional Guidelines (per serving)|

 - 1 tablespoon vegetable shortening

-- In a large bowl, whisk the condensed milk, cornstarch, vanilla, egg whites, and salt together.
+In a large bowl, whisk the condensed milk, cornstarch, vanilla, and egg whites together.
 Stir in the coconut.

-- Bake the cocadas for about 20-25 minutes, depending on size, or until they are just starting to turn golden brown.
+Bake the cocadas for about 20 to 25 minutes, depending on size, or until they are just starting to turn golden brown.

-- Store cocodas in an airtight container for up to one week, or freeze them for up to one month.
-Makes about 20-25 cookies.
+Store cocodas in an airtight container for up to one week, or freeze them for up to one month.